mdeff/ntds_2018/README.md

 ## Tutorials

-Below is the material you'll find in this repository.
+Below is the teaching material you'll find in this repository.

 1. Practical information about the organization of the course
 1. [Installation instructions](#installation)
 1. Introduction: [conda] & [anaconda], [python], [jupyter], [git]
 1. Data exploration with [pandas]
-1. Numerical computation with [numpy]
+1. Numerical computing with [numpy]
-1. Data visualization with [matplotlib]
+1. Plotting with [matplotlib]
 1. Interactive graph visualization with [gephi]
 1. Sparse matrices with [scipy]
 1. Network science with [networkx] and [graph-tool]